Posted on 15 Dec 2016

 With factors such as new models of work, a fast-paced society, the need for continuous feedback all challenging the way we do things, organisations are having to work harder than ever before to keep people engaged, and are realising the importance of promoting healthy, happy employees.

-Wellness with respect to driving performance and productivity will become a major focus in 2017.
+Wellness with respect to driving effective performance management and productivity will become a major focus in 2017.
 Formalising wellness to improve productivity outcomes is fast-becoming a corporate responsibility which is fuelled by the expectations of a growing millennial workforce, and their appetite for flexibility.

 A focus on wellbeing means implementing true flexible work arrangements such as compulsory flexible working that’s not frowned upon, more emphasis on ensuring people are fit to work and even putting a cap on leave accrual so that people take regular breaks.
 It may also be about organising wellness workshops or setting wellness goals/KPIs and ensuring they are just as important as professional goals/KPIs.
 Fitbit technology is also helping to take employee wellness to unchartered territory where targets and team challenges can be set and encouraged by managers.